Timothy Garton Ash (centre) and some members of the Free Speech Debate team.

 Nadira Khudayberdieva (Russia) is studying for an MSc in Global Governance and Diplomacy at St Antony’s College, Oxford.
 She is particularly interested in ethnic conflict prevention and human rights issues, and hopes to build a career in these areas.

-Josh Black is studying at St Antony’s College, Oxford where he is reading for an MSc in Russian and Eastern European Studies.
+Josh Black was studying at St Antony’s College, Oxford where he is reading for an MSc in Russian and Eastern European Studies.
 Fastidious with semi-colons, in his spare time he blogs and dreams of travelling the world.

 Dominic James Burbidge (religion) is a Doctoral candidate in Politics at Oriel College, Oxford.
 His dissertation looks at interpersonal trust in Kenya and Tanzania and argues social capital to be the Ancient concept of virtue.
 Dominic was one of the first Dahrendorf Scholars of St Antony’s College in 2009 and is currently under the Herbert and Ilse Frankel Memorial Studentship in Political Economy at Oriel College.
 Dominic learnt Swahili in Kenya and Tanzania and is a consultant for Strathmore Governance Centre in Nairobi, Kenya.
 He works with orphans of AIDS in western Kenya through the NGO Teach a Child Africa and also teaches undergraduates of Oxford’s PPE course.